Table of contents

 A habitation certificate is a building utilization permit that shows the property is legally habitable.
 It should be known that neither the Registry nor the title deed gives us the information concerning a property’s habitation permit.
 That said, it is possible to determine from the “type” of property whether a habitation permit has been acquired or not.
 If the property is registered as “condominium (kat mülkiyeti)” on the title deed, it means that the habitation certificate for that property has already been acquired by the previous owner and there is no need to acquire it again.

-- The construction work of the building – that has a valid construction permit/license – should be completed,
+- The construction work of the building - that has a valid construction permit/licence – should be completed,

 - The construction must have started within two years from the date of the construction permit